judgekun97/Caraga-Tourism-Project/README.md

 Opening `index.html` by double-clicking it will **not** work — browsers block local file fetches (`file://`) needed to load the GeoJSON data.
 Use one of these instead:

-1. **Netlify Drop** (recommended, no install) — drag the project folder onto [app.netlify.com/drop](https://app.netlify.com/drop)
+1. **View the live site instead** — https://judgekun97.github.io/Caraga-Tourism-Project/
 2. **Python** (if installed) — run `python -m http.server 8000` in the project folder, then open `http://localhost:8000`

 ---

 ## Credits

 Map tiles and data courtesy of OpenStreetMap contributors, CartoDB, and the DENR.
+Guingona Park and Sayak Airport coordinates sourced from OpenStreetMap and Wikipedia.
 Built for our Platform Technologies / Web GIS midterm exam, AY 2025–2026.